 Given the rate at which mobile phone usage has risen over the last few years, it is quite apparent that mobile apps are here to stay, whether you like it or not.

 Only last year, Statista reported that the number of smartphone users stood at 3.2 billion.
-This number is expected to rise to 3.5 billion by the end of this year, 3.8 billion by 2021, and even beyond that in the years to come.
+This number is expected to rise to 3.8 billion by this year, and even beyond that in the years to come.